ArnaudRemi/dothatthing/readme.markdown

 Done!
 Do That Thing Will open with your new tabs.

->Note!
+> Note!
 If you already installed extensions that takes place in Chrome homepage, you might have a conflict.
-Better desable all these extensions while using DTT.
+Better disable all these extensions while using DTT.

 ## Roadmap

 - [x] ~~Todo opens in new tab page~~
-- [x] ~~list syntax required (any unordered or ordered list supported)~~
+- [x] ~~Create multiple lists~~
-- [x] ~~this is a complete item~~
+- [x] ~~No procrastination features~~
+- [ ] Access your archives
-- [ ] this is an incomplete item
+- [ ] Reorder tasks in a list

-We love feedbacks, don't hesitate to contact us via Tweeter
+❤️ feedbacks, don't hesitate to reach out [@gregoiresgt](https://twitter.com/gregoiresgt)